 At Thimbleberry, dismount your bike, remove your helmet and set-off on your hike of about one mile (1.5 kilometres) through Alaska's temperate rainforest, Tongass National Forest.
-This trek includes walking up a slight grade, crossing several low bridges, and passing an impressive waterfall en route, with several stops along the lake's beach to view wildlife and the amazing surroundings.
+This trek includes walking up a slight grade, crossing several low bridges, and passing a waterfall en route, with several stops along the lake's beach to look for wildlife and view the amazing surroundings.
 Return to your bike for the ride to Whale Park for a brief stop to admire the view from its beautiful overlooks.
 Scan for the blow of a humpback whale and the splash of a sea lion using fixed binoculars.
 See life-sized whale art and listen to live undersea sounds via a hydrophone.

 Afterwards, peddle back to Silver Bay to re-board the coach for the drive back to the pier.

 Please note: This tour is recommended only for guests in good physical condition.
 It is not suitable for guests with limited mobility or those who utilise a wheelchair.
 Expect a gently rolling 4 mile (6.4 km) bicycle ride and 1 mile (1.6 km) of hiking.
 All riders are required to wear a provided helmet.
 The entrance to Whale Park is via steep stairways.
 Dress in layers and wear closed-toe shoes.
-Rain gear, pants and jackets are provided when needed; this tour operates rain or shine.
+Rain gear, pants and jackets are provided when needed; it is recommended to bring a bottle of water from the ship (available at the gangway).
+This tour operates rain or shine.
 Storage is provided for items not needed during the tour.
 Guests must sign a waiver and be a minimum of 4'10" (148 cm) tall.
 The minimum participation age is 8 years.
 Space is limited.